KHALED AL-MASRI, Associate Professor, Section Head

 Arabic is also a valuable addition to programs in Humanities and the Social Sciences and can be part of the major in Linguistics and Languages, through the Linguistics Department.

 Students must complete a minimum of 5 credits in courses numbered 004 or above.
-Of the 5 minimum credits, 4 should be achieved in courses taught in Arabic rather than in translation.
+Of the 5 minimum credits, at least 4 should be achieved in courses taught in Arabic rather than in translation.
 Students may take one Arabic literature course (1 credit) in translation, or a relevant course from another department, with the approval of the section.
 Only one course may overlap with a major or a second minor.
 A minimum of 3 credits should be taken at Swarthmore.
-Students are strongly encouraged to study abroad in a section approved program; two credits of pre-approved study abroad transfer credit may be counted toward the minor.
+Students are strongly encouraged to study abroad in a section-approved program; two credits of pre-approved study abroad transfer credit may be counted toward the minor.
+Students who wish to do an honors minor in Arabic Studies are encouraged to discuss the requirements with the Arabic section head.

-Students may arrange to do a special major or an honors special major in Arabic after consultation with faculty in Arabic and the department chair.
+Students may arrange to do a special major or an honors special major in Arabic Studies after consultation with the Arabic section head and the department chair.
 Work abroad will be incorporated when appropriate.

 Special Major in Linguistics and Languages